 Bike to/by wineries on your way to Lumbarda

 We stopped at Bire Winery.
 It was pretty, but we got there right as a large group got there so did not get much attention.
 They have weird hours so call ahead of time to see when they are open.
 For us, it was 10:00-12:00 and 4:00-6:00

-Winery tour (we didn’t do this, but could do if weather isn’t as good or if you have a strong interest in it)
+We didn’t do this, but could do if weather isn’t as good or if you have a strong interest in it

-Swimming – water is absolutely breathtaking; just be careful of sea urchins when you go swimming
+Water is absolutely breathtaking, just be careful of sea urchins when you go swimming

 A lot of places on this island only take cash